 STEP ONE – WIPE DOWN THE PIECE YOU ARE CHALK PAINTING:

 In addition to prepping the mason jar, I sat sheets of waxed paper down to protect my workspace.
 I prefer waxed paper over the newspaper.
 This is because if any paint “sticks”, the mason jar will still lift off easily.
-Newspapers stick and could leave bits of paper.
+On the other hand, newspapers stick and could leave bits of paper.

 STEP TWO – APPLY TWO COATS OF CHALK PAINT:

 Next, take your brush and load the bristles with your chalk paint.
-Work in a swirl motion around the mason jar, from top to bottom.
+Then, work in a swirl motion around the mason jar, from top to bottom.
 Don’t forget to paint the rim at the top, if do you want it painted.

 I let each jar’s first coat dry as I painted the other pieces.
 By the time I finished painting the fourth jar, the first one was ready for the second coat of paint.
 Technically, the directions on my jar of paint said to wait two hours between coats.
-I ignored it.
-I was painting on my
+But I ignored it.
+This was because I was painting on my patio, in 90-degree heat.
+Also, the ceiling fan was blowing and it dried really quickly.
+So use your judgment.

 After the second coat is completely dry, decide if you want a third.
 A third coat will give you a solid opaque finish.
 I liked seeing the little brushstrokes and imperfections so stopped at two coats.